Alta l The Canyons l Deer Valley l Park City Mountain Resort l Snowbird l Solitude

 3-mile underground mine shafts from town to access the slopes.
 I

 preferred the fresh air and sunshine on the chairlifts.
-Today Park
+Park City stays

 Strolling by western boutiques and saloon-inspired eateries in Park